Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server/guide.en-asia.md

 editor /etc/netplan/50-cloud-init
 ```

-Add the IP configuration to the existing one after the line `ethernets`:
+Since we are configuring the private IP in the same configuration file as the main one, the configuration below is added to the existing one after the line `ethernets`:

 ```yaml
     ethernets: